Background

 Pathophysiology

-The pathophysiology of the human infection differs depending on the type of fly.
+The pathophysiology of the human infection differs depending on the type of fly and its mode of infestation.

+This type is endemic to tropical southeast Mexico, South America, Central America, and Trinidad.
 The adult fly resembles a bumblebee (see image below); it is short lived and survives for little more than a week.
 It does not feed and is infrequently seen.
-The life cycle of the botfly is unique, as the female, egg-bearing fly attaches her eggs to the abdomen of a blood-sucking arthropod (means of transportation known as phoresy), usually a mosquito (although 40 other species of insects and ticks have been reported).
+The life cycle of the botfly is unique, as the female, egg-bearing fly catches a blood-sucking arthropod, usually a mosquito (although 40 other species of insects and ticks have been reported), midflight and attaches her eggs to its abdomen (means of transportation known as phoresy).
 When the mosquito takes a blood meal from a warm-blooded animal, the local heat induces the eggs to hatch and drop to the skin of the host and enter painlessly through the bite of the carrier or some other small trauma.

+This type is endemic to sub-Saharan Africa.
 The adult fly is about the size of a housefly but stockier.
 It prefers shade and is most active in the early morning and afternoon.
 It is attracted by the odor of urine and feces.
-The females lay their eggs on dry, sandy soil or on clothing.
-The eggs hatch in 1-3 days and can survive near the soil surface or on clothes for up to 2 weeks waiting for contact with a suitable host.
-Activated by heat, such as the body heat of the potential host, they are capable of penetrating the unbroken skin.
-They become fusiform to ovoid and reach a length of 13-15 mm.
+The females lay their eggs on dry, sandy soil or on damp clothing hung out to dry.
+The eggs hatch in 1-3 days and can survive near the soil surface or on clothes for up to 15 days waiting for contact with a suitable host.
+Activated by heat, such as the body heat of the potential host, they are capable of penetrating the unbroken skin with sharp mandibles.
+[5] They become fusiform to ovoid and reach a length of 13-15 mm.
 Their larval stage is shorter than that of the human botfly and is completed in 9-14 days.

 Hypoderma bovis/Gasterophilus intestinalis - Creeping/migratory myiasis

-The larvae of the Gasterophilus genus are usually gastrointestinal or nasal parasites of horses.
-In humans, the young larvae burrow in the skin creating narrow, tortuous, erythematous, and linear lesions with intense pruritus.
-Lesions usually advance 1.5 cm/d.
-Death of the larvae terminates the infection in 1-2 weeks without sequelae.
+The larvae of the Gasterophilus genus are usually gastrointestinal (Gasterophilus intestinalis) or nasal (Gasterophilus nasalis) parasites of horses.
+In humans, the young larvae burrow in the skin and wander intradermally, creating narrow, tortuous, erythematous, and linear lesions with intense pruritus.
+Lesions usually advance 1-30 cm/d.
+[6] Death of the larvae terminates the infection in 1-2 weeks without sequelae.

 Epidemiology